Mazda Capella: Japan (CG; 1994–1997)

 Since 1991, the Capella label had only been used for the lingering GV series wagon and van as a result of Mazda's attempt at brand diversification.
 This changed when the new, more compact CG series Capella launched in August 1994.
 It was built on the CG platform designed for the upscale Mazda Lantis and Eunos 500.
 This vehicle lasted only until 1997, and the Capella name returned to the G platform at this time.
-Available only with a four-door saloon bodywork, it received 1.8- or 2.0-liter inline-four engines.
+Available only with a four-door saloon bodywork, it received 1.8- or 2.0-litre inline-four engines.

 The slightly reduced width dimension of this series was due to the fact that the Japanese Government taxes exterior dimensions and engine displacement that exceed regulations.
 This factor is a key component in all vehicles sold in Japan, and this generation vehicle was introduced so as to encourage sales of the Capella against rival Japanese products.

 Another factor was that Japan was entering an economic recession due to the effects of the "bubble economy", and all Japanese industries were experiencing a decline in manufactured products.

-The sporting models of previous Capellas were now sold under other nameplates, and the CG received 115 PS in 1.8 form and 125 PS in the 2.0-liter.
+The sporting models of previous Capellas were now sold under other nameplates, and the CG received 115 PS in 1.8 form and 125 PS in the 2.0-litre.
 Four-wheel drive was available with the larger engine only.
 Equipment levels were Li-S, Li, and Gi for the 1.8.
 The 2.0 was sold as the Zi or as the Fi when equipped with four-wheel drive.
-In August 1997 the Capella was replaced by the new GF model, which was the same as the 626 outside of North America.
+In August 1997, the Capella was replaced by the new GF model, which was the same as the 626 outside of North America.